hazarute/NeatData/ReadMe.md

     python clean_data.py --input data.csv --textcol name
     ```

+**Note:** All CLI options above are now added as pipeline steps and executed in order by PipelineManager.
+No hybrid/manual calls.

+**Error Handling:**
+Any skipped/bad lines during CSV reading are automatically logged to bad_lines.csv for review.

 **Advanced pipeline customization:**
-- To add a new cleaning step, create a new module in the `modules/` folder and register it in the pipeline manager.
+- To add a new cleaning step, create a new module in the `modules/` folder and register it in the pipeline manager or config file.
-- To change the order or remove steps, edit the pipeline manager configuration in `clean_data.py`.
+- To change the order or remove steps, edit the pipeline manager configuration or use CLI options; all steps are orchestrated centrally.

 **Output:**
 - For each input file, a cleaned Excel or CSV file is created (default: `cleaned_<filename>.xlsx`).